mrhubbs/nuts/README.md

 # nuts

-Nuts is a collection of Python classes for loading and saving data.
-The specific goal is to easily create Python objects from file data and vice-versa.
-Thus nuts is essentially a serialization/deserialization tool, one which allows a great deal of flexibility.
-Currently, nuts is comprised of Acorn.
+Nuts is a collection of Python classes for very flexible serialization.
+Currently, nuts is comprised of Acorn, which does XML serialization.

 ## acorn